Skip to content Skip to main navigation Report an accessibility issue

 This project, the Southeast Center for Just, Resilient, and Sustainable Ecosystems (SECURE) is funded by National Science Foundation and poised to confront the urgent challenges stemming from the climate crisis in the southeastern United States.
 The mission is to establish a collaborative hub that brings together academia, industry, and local communities to devise solutions for a just, resilient, and sustainable ecosystem capable of mitigating the impacts of the climate crisis.
 The Southeast region, which harbors a high concentration of disadvantaged communities, faces escalating risks due to climate-driven hazards, encompassing power outages, extreme weather, and limited access to resources.
 These challenges necessitate a comprehensive approach to disaster preparedness and mitigation, particularly as the region encounters unique events such as cool-season tornadoes and nocturnal convective weather.

-The Principal Investigator, Dr. Chien-fei Chen, an environmental sociologist and research associate professor at ISSE and CURENT’s diversity and inclusion director, leads the SECURE team of 11 interdisciplinary researchers.
-With a focus on energy and environmental justice, the team will develop a socio-technological integration framework.
+The Principal Investigator, Dr. Chien-fei Chen, an environmental sociologist and research associate professor at ISSE, leads the SECURE team of 11 interdisciplinary researchers.
+With a focus on energy and environmental consistency, the team will develop a socio-technological integration framework.

 Co-PIs are Jennifer First, Assistant Professor of Social Work, who will examine the impacts of heat and disasters, and Kelsey Ellis, Associate Professor of Geography and Sustainability, who will investigate the intersections of climatological patterns with vulnerabilities.
 Co-PI Hiba Baroud, an Associate Professor at Vanderbilt University, specializes in resilient infrastructure, while Co-PI Amir Jafari from Louisiana State University will lead efforts in building energy efficiency.
 Other senior personnel include Dr. Fran Li (CURENT) and Dr. Mingzhou Jin (ISSE) who will focus on power grid resilience and climate modeling.
-Dr. Xinwu Qian from the University of Alabama will work on transportation resilience, and Dr. Sanya Carley, Professor at the University of Pennsylvania, will focuses on energy justice and policy.
+Dr. Xinwu Qian from the University of Alabama will work on transportation resilience, and Dr. Sanya Carley, Professor at the University of Pennsylvania, will focus on energy policy.
 Dr. Kristina Kintziger of the University of Nebraska will study the impacts of climate disasters on health.
-All team members bring diverse expertise and community engagement experiences to the project.
+All team members bring a wide range of expertise and community engagement experiences to the project.

 The project will delve into the intricate interdependence of social-environmental-technological systems, aiming to provide effective solutions for the region’s disadvantaged communities.
 The research will explore factors influencing community preparedness, methods for enhancing resilience across interconnected systems, the development of climate-resilient infrastructure, and pathways toward adopting clean energy.
 Community engagement is integral to the project, ensuring that the voices and needs of marginalized groups, including Indigenous communities, people of color, and those with disabilities, are central to the research.